 Make a difference with a different kind of degree.

-Western Michigan University announces the Freshwater Sciences & Sustainability bachelor's degree at our location in Traverse City for fall 2014.
+Western Michigan University announces the new Freshwater Sciences & Sustainability bachelor's degree at our location in Traverse City.
 More than Science.
 More than Policy.
 This interdisciplinary degree helps you see the big picture so you can make a big difference.

-The ability to see the big picture is necessary for those working to protect this valuable resource.
-Science, policy, business and humanites come together in this unique new program to leave graduates with a more complete perspective of the complex issues surrounding fresh water.
+Seeing the big picture is crucial for those working to protect our valuable freshwater resources.
+To that end, science, policy, business and humanites come together in this unique program.
+That combination leaves graduates with a more complete perspective of the complex issues surrounding fresh water.

 Where place matters